mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 if 1 then true else 2
 ```

 The condition of the conditional expression is expected to be of type boolean, however, above we pass a natural number.
-Anther problem with the snippet is that the result of both branches of the expression should return result of the same type but this is not the case in our example.
+Another problem with the snippet is that the result of both branches of the expression should return result of the same type but this is not the case in our example.

 In order to handle such invalid programs we can introduce a mechanism of program verification through **type checking**.
 This way, we will assign types to the individual constructs in our program and **as part of the compilation process**, verify if the program is valid according to the "contract signed" with the type annotations.

 Notice that the **type checking will be performed compile-time**.
-The alternative is to perform runtime type checking, which will not prevent us from launching/writing invalid programs.
+The alternative is to perform runtime type checking, which will not prevent us from distributing invalid programs.

 ## Type rules

 Lets define that

 ```
 true : Bool
 false : Bool
-    n : Bool, n ∈ ℕ
+n : Nat, n ∈ ℕ
 ```

 Based on the types of our terminals, lets declare the type rules for `succ`, `pred`, `iszero` and the conditional expression:

 ```
 1)
-       t1 : Nat
+        t : Nat
      ─────────────
-     succ t1 : Nat
+     succ t : Nat

 2)
-       t1 : Nat
+        t : Nat
      ─────────────
-     pred t1 : Nat
+     pred t : Nat

 3)
-        t1 : Nat
+         t : Nat
      ───────────────
-     iszero t1 : Bool
+     iszero t : Bool

 4)
        t1 : Bool, t2: T, t3: T